parasoft/soatest-cucumber/README.md

       * testConfiguration - Specifies the SOAtest test configuration to use when the dynamically-created SOAtest .tst file is executed.
-    * assets - Specifies test assets that will be copied to the SOAtest server.
+    * assets - Specifies test assets that will be copied from your Java project to the SOAtest server.
 This is used to configure the SOAtest server with the library of .tst files used by the Cucumber scenarios.
 This is an array where each object